28.06.2018 - by Sean Philip

 To really get under the skin of what we do here, we asked everyone in the team to record what they did during one week at Three Whiskey, and from that we’ve pulled together this blog post to give a taste of what life is like in the team.
 If you’re interested in joining us, keep an eye on our vacancies.

 Project Manager Charlotte spends the morning planning everyone’s time for the month.
 She makes sure each person at the agency knows which projects they’ll be working on over the coming weeks.
-She also begins planning resource for the new piece of work we just agreed with our client in Dallas this morning.

 In the afternoon, Sean (who leads the Client Services team) calls the US with Haley (our Paid Media Manager).
 Our Managing Director over there, Colin, is meeting a client in Dallas to discuss a piece of new work.
 The call goes really well and we’re asked to start drawing up a statement of work so we can get the project started.